Xujun-XJTU/xujun-xjtu.github.io/_pages/about.md

 Hi, my friend, welcome to my site!

 I’m Xujun, originally from a small but beautiful village in Anhui province, eastern China.
 Like many traditional Chinese families, my parents hoped I would grow up healthy, secure a stable job nearby, marry a kind-hearted wife, raise children, and lead a simple life, much like my peers.
 But I felt kind of meh.
-As I grew older, I discovered there are more modes of transport than just cars—high-speed trains and airplanes connect our vast world, where different regions speak various languages and dialects.
+As I grew older, I discovered there are more modes of transport than just cars—high-speed trains and airplanes connect our vast world, where different regions speak various languages.
 I gravitated to this intriguing planet!
 Would I ever have the chance to explore it?

 Through dedication and perseverance, I pursued higher education, earning a bachelor's degree from [Shandong University](https://www.en.sdu.edu.cn/)  and a doctoral degree from [Xi'an Jiaotong University](http://en.xjtu.edu.cn).
 This academic journey has opened doors for me to visit fascinating places, meet extraordinary people, and engage in meaningful endeavours.
 It's truly a blessing!